andycasey/todo/list.md

 - LMC/SMC:
   - [ ] Set analysis going through condor
-- Honest Spectroscopy:
+- SI:
   - [ ]
-  - [ ] Get HERMES line lists into a proper format w/ *line of interest*
-  - [ ] Format and cull line lists to just show a portion around line of interest
   - [ ] Make SP optimisation robust against initial input value
   - [ ] Force SP optimisation converge when required precision is obtained
-  - [ ] Run SP optimisation with measured EWs in the solar spectrum.
+  - [ ] Clean up and set clear test cases
   - [ ] Get EW working with global continuum determination
+  - [ ] Voigt profile fitting working
+  - [ ] Stellar parameter classical with optimization
+  - [ ] Run voigt MCMC with solar atlas spectrum
+  - [ ] Makefile for SI that links everything properly
+  - [ ] Download atmospheres, etc for SI and put in some folder (within Dropbox maybe?)
+  - [X] Run SP optimisation with measured EWs in the solar spectrum.
+  - [X] Format and cull line lists to just show a portion around line of interest
+  - [X] Get HERMES line lists into a proper format w/ *line of interest*
   - [X] Run SP optimisation with Yong EWs and outliers enabled/disabled -- difference??
   - [X] Format input data for lines we actually care about
   - [X] Find out if  Vconv is required by MOOG